STAT545-UBC-hw-2019-20/stat545-hw-jgubc/README.md

 My name is Jumi Gogoi.
 I am a PhD student at the Institute for Resources, Environment and Sustainability (IRES), Faculty of Science.
 My research interest revolves around the area of climate change and food security.
-At UBC, I am going to work in the area of using machine learning to understand which farm management practises lead to climate resilient yield in the Canadian prairies.
+At UBC, I will be working in the area of using machine learning to understand which farm management practises lead to climate resilient yield in the Canadian prairies.